Hi and welcome to today’s post titled “Easily track Windows 10 Intune MDM policy information on the Endpoint – Support Help #1“

 From this we can see, post parsing the command, the DM Client will invoke Policy CSP which would then be responsible for implementing the settings.

-This is how it reflects in the Windows 10 Event Viewer
+This is how it is reflected in the Windows 10 Event Viewer

 Source: DeviceManagement-Enterprise-Diagnostics-Provider events